-There’s a lot of jargon that appears when we start talking about open access.
+There is a lot of jargon that appears when we start talking about open access.
 Sometimes it seems like you’re learning another language!
-We’ve collected the abbreviations and terminology and put them on this page.
-Now you can easily check the jargon buster when you come acrosss something you haven’t seen before or simply need a reminder.
+We’ve collected the abbreviations and terminology here so you can easily check when you come across something you haven’t seen before or simply need a reminder.

-Date of publication – earliest date that the final version of record is made available on the publisher’s website
+Date of publication – the earliest date that the final version of record is made available on the publisher’s website.

 ORCID – Open Researcher and Contributor ID.
 Register with ORCID and get a unique identifying number that distinguishes you (and your work) from other researchers with a similar or identical name

 Pre-print – the version of a paper at the point of submission to a journal, before amendments from peer review.

 ‘Predatory‘ journal – also known as ‘deceptive’ publishing: when a journal or publisher charges a fee for publishing, but does not actually undertake the peer review – they simply publish everything with no regards to quality.

 REF – Research Excellence Framework, the periodic research assessment exercise that all UK universities participate in.